jpreardon/weighter/WORKLOG.md

 - Drop "weight" table
 - Remove old web pages (from old app)

+## 2019-11-11

+Make the weight input a number field

 ## 2019-11-10

 - Add a helper to format the dates